Siargao beaches are arguably some of the best beaches in the Philippines!

 When we visited, there happened to be a local Filipino man taking a dip in the ocean next to his boat.
 We asked him if he would kindly take us over to the small canals between the mangroves and he happily did so.
 For a 30-minute boat ride, he only asked for 150 pesos.

-Doot Beach is best visited on high-tide and it’s also one of the best places to perch up in the afternoon to catch the sunset.
+Doot Beach is best visited at high tide and it’s also one of the best places to perch up in the afternoon to catch the sunset.

 Full Blog Post → Doot Beach